dyavanpallyrohankumar/dyavanpallyrohankumar/README.md

 > **Inventor, Engineer, Dreamer, and Builder of the Impossible.**

-I’m a final-year CSE student at JNTUH College of Engineering and a Software Developer Intern at Infosys, on a relentless mission to transform ideas into jaw-dropping digital experiences.
+I’m a Software Developer Intern at Infosys, on a relentless mission to transform ideas into jaw-dropping digital experiences.

 From full-stack wizardry to CI/CD automation, I’m constantly leveling up, building platforms that run campus operations, chat viewers that respect privacy, and search tools that make data dance.